 8. Discourage food sharing.
 Unless you can verify that all the ingredients are safe, do not accept food from others.
 If your child has food allergies, ensure he or she follows this practice at school, on field trips, at sporting events, and at friends’ homes.
 Never assume the food being offered is safe or was safely prepared unless you can personally verify this.

-9. Become empowered!
+10. Become empowered!
 Living with a food allergy is entirely manageable.
 Yes, this requires attention to detail and vigilance, and it means that certain foods have to come out of the diet.
 But it does not mean that life as you know it will cease to exist.
-You should not be afraid to eat out, to send your child to school or on play dates, to travel, or to live a normal life.
+With some simple safety parameters, you can still eat out, send your child to school or on play dates, travel, and live a normal life.
 We want you to take proper precautions – not become a prisoner of your own home.
 Maintaining a normal life and routine is of the utmost importance for building your self-confidence or your child’s confidence.
-Learn as much as you can about food allergy, what the risks are (and are not), and how to protect yourself and your family.
+Learn as much as you can about food allergy, what the risks are, and how to protect yourself and your family.
 Become a strong advocate.
 Try to teach those around you about the dangers of food allergy and how to treat a potential reaction.
 Use the FAACT Web site as your guide on how to navigate a food-allergic lifestyle.

 Visit FAACT's Education Resource Center for FREE and downloadable resources.